microsoftgraph/entra-powershell/development-docs/README.md

 - [Beta cmdlet tests](./../test/module/EntraBeta/) folder
 - [v1.0 cmdlet tests](./../test/module/Entra/) folder

+> Note:
+>
+> 1. Ensure your pull request has tests to verify it works as expected.
+Pull requests without proper tests will not be accepted.
+> 1. Ensure all tests pass.
+The full test suite must run.

 ## After Development

 ### Code and documentation review

 Once all of your cmdlets have been created and the appropriate tests have been added, you can open a pull request in the Entra PowerShell repository to have your cmdlets added to the next release.
 Please make sure to read [CONTRIBUTING.md](../CONTRIBUTING.md) for more information on how to open a pull request, clean up commits, make sure appropriate files have been added/changed, and more.

+> _Tag your pull request with "Ready For Review" label._

 ### Publish to PowerShell Gallery